WICG/Realms-Initialization-Control/README.md

 ## "What's the problem then?
 That's what JavaScript's for!"

-While it's true this can (and should) be accomplished with JavaScript, with what the web can currently offers us, the code we create to express this practice **only applies to the context of the application itself.**
+While it's true this can (and should) be accomplished with JavaScript, with what the web can currently offer us, the code we create to express this practice **only applies to the context of the application itself.**

 So in a scenario where an iframe is loaded into the application in its same origin, our code **won't run